 European cultures, politics, and economics have enormously influenced the modern world.
-From the Reformation and Scientific Revolution to the twentieth-century world wars and creation of the European Community, this course offers students the opportunity to explore developments that continue to shape human experience.
-HIS 1700 does not count toward the requirements for a history major or minor.
+From the Reformation and Scientific Revolution to the twentieth-century world wars and creation of the European Community, this course offers students the opportunity

 HIS 2101.
 The World since 1945 (3).F.